 Catch some of the highlights from our Incoming Student Night, where our newest Shamrock families came together to celebrate!
 With 250 families currently registered, it's shaping up to be an amazing class, and there is still time for you to join!

 Thank you for your interest in Detroit Catholic Central High School.

-The application process at Detroit Catholic Central is designed to allow our Admissions Office to get to know our applicants beyond simple test scores.
-Our goal is not to keep students from enrolling, but to facilitate enrollment for young men we know will be great additions to our school community.
+The application process at Detroit Catholic Central is designed to allow our Admissions Office to get to know our applicants beyond simple test scores, and allow us to facilitate enrollment for young men we know will be great additions to our school community.

 The more we are able to build a relationship with your family, the more our Admissions Office will be able to advocate for your son’s enrollment.

 To begin your application process, please read the following information and click the link at the bottom of this page to create an account.

 Catholic Central does not facilitate mid-semester enrollments.
 Start dates for new students take place at the beginning of the year in August, and at the start of the second semester in January for transfer students.